-Here at Simplified Organization, I like to talk about how organizing your attitude is the most important thing you can organize.
+Here at Simply Convivial, I like to talk about how organizing your attitude is the most important thing you can organize – because it’s true.

 One key concept that helped me clarify how to do this was Jennifer Fulwiler’s definition of survival mode: